joelspi97/portfolio/README.md

 Webpage made to display some basic information about myself and show some projects I made.

-To build this portfolio I used React and Sass.
+To build this portfolio I used React, Sass and some libraries.